All Episodes

 This article is about whether or not the CEO of GM felt they should pay off the government for all the stock that it bought in GM, which technically is not their responsibility and wasn't part of the bailout plan.

-Naturally, the CEO said no, and that quote, Treasury officials took the same risk assumed by anyone who purchases stock.
+Naturally, the CEO said no, and that, quote, treasury officials took the same risk assumed by anyone who purchases stock.

-Also, Alex fails to mention that in this article, they explicitly discussed GM's plan to invest $1.2 billion in five U.S. plants, which brings their total for the past four years at that point up to $10 billion investments in United States plants.
+Also, Alex fails to mention that in this article, they explicitly discuss GM's plan to invest $1.2 billion in five U.S. plants, which brings their total for the past four years at that point up to $10 billion investments in United States plants.

 Alex is saying that they're moving to Brazil and China, but there are only three GM factories in Brazil, and all of them were opened before the bailout, two of them prior to 1960.